 Installation - Before selecting the perfect window AC unit for your home, you will need to make sure that it will fit within your existing window frame.
 This is possible for most units and windows.
 However, if you have an older house, or one with non-standard windows, you may need to undertake some modifications, or at least hire someone to do so for you.
 Mini-units and oddly shaped units do exist for those really odd window sizes and openings but often take a bit more digging.

 Installation itself is relatively simple, and all you need is a screwdriver and a window.
 Most window air conditioners come with all the mounting hardware you need, including window seals to keep the cold out if you want to keep the unit in throughout the year to save you the hassle of reinstalling it.

 Size - The window AC unit will be smaller compared to your standard central air conditioning system, but knowing the size of the unit is still important.
-This will help you gauge whether your window will accept it and also give you an idea of the weight to make installation easy.
+This will help you gauge whether your window will accept it and give you an idea of the weight to make installation easy.

 Furthermore, the size could impact how effective it is for different-sized rooms.
 Your small window may only be suitable for an AC unit to cool up to 250 square feet.
 Before doing anything, be sure to note down the size of your room and your window to help you identify which unit is most suitable for your needs.

 Timers - Timers are a useful feature to have for a range of reasons.
 They are most commonly used by those who like to have the AC on when going to sleep, but also don’t want it on all night.
-With a timer, you can set it to operate for an hour or more, and then switch off automatically.
-This saves energy and also prevents your room becoming too cold throughout the night.
+With a timer, you can set it to operate for an hour or more and then switch it off automatically.
+This saves energy and also prevents your room from becoming too cold throughout the night.

 Window Air Conditioner FAQ